couchbaselabs/ansible-couchbase-server/README.md

-In cases where you want simple clusters for development or other non-production use, the values for Couchbase Server role's default variables can be left as-is.
+In cases where you want simple clusters for development or other non-production use, the values for Couchbase Server role's default variables are good as-is.

-However, should you need specific performance or otherwise wish to tweak them for your particular purpose, this section describes all of the role's variables in detail including their default values for your reference.
+Should you need specific performance or otherwise wish to tweak them for your particular purpose, this section describes all the role variables for your reference in detail, including their default values.

 ### Default Variables